Enryun/Common_SwiftUI/README.md

 <img src="https://github.com/user-attachments/assets/60cfef78-3aaa-4567-ae3e-b01a099d6aeb" width="220">

+Size:
+- Frame Size: Adjust the view's frame size with `.frame(width:height:)` modifier to fit various UI spaces.

+### 5.2 RingProgress:

+A circular progress bar view for SwiftUI.

 Parameters:
 - `progress`: A binding to a `CGFloat` that represents the current progress (from 0.0 to 1.0).
+- `lineWidth`: The thickness of the progress bar's line.
+- `startAngle`: The angle at which the progress starts, with `.zero` being the default.
 - `color`: The color of the bar's tint.
 - `colors`: An array of `Color` to create a gradient for the progress bar (used when more than one color is desired).
 - `backgroundColor`: The color of the bar's background.

 You can use either a single color or a gradient of colors for the progress bar.
-The background of the bar can also be customized.

-Size:
-- Frame Size: Adjust the view's frame size with `.frame(width:height:)` modifier to fit various UI spaces.

-### 5.2 RingProgress:

-A circular progress bar view for SwiftUI.

 Example: